AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

  - `gateway` - Use a CAS gateway request
  - `cookie` - Only force authentication if the ALA Auth cookie is present
- - `renew` - Force a new CAS authentication session to be established even if one already exists

 If `@SSO` is applied to a controller and an action within the controller doesn't require authentication then a corresponding `@NoSSO` annotation may be used to opt out of the authentication for that action, eg: